 - Hi [name], in the name of love, where is the love?

-Having a subject line that plays on humor, curiosity, scarcity or a dose of randomness can increase email open rates.
-But knowing which power words that trigger an emotional response from the recipient of the email – can prove to be even more powerful.
+A subject line that focuses on humor, curiosity, scarcity, or a dose of randomness can increase email open rates.
+But knowing which powerful words trigger an emotional response from the email recipient can prove even more powerful.
 This is what we call the art of power words.

 But which are these so-called power words that trigger an emotional response?